Abstract-Dael/rock-bottom-privacy/README.md

     <h2>4.
 Data Storage and Security</h2>

     <h3>4.1 Where Your Data Lives</h3>
-    <p><strong>Rock Bottom stores all app data locally on your device.</strong> We do not operate servers or databases that store your personal information.
+    <p><strong>Rock Bottom - Reset Your Life stores all app data locally on your device.</strong> We do not operate servers or databases that store your personal information.
 Specifically:</p>
     <ul>
         <li><strong>Local Storage:</strong> Journey data, improvement plan, and preferences are stored in your device's secure storage using iOS UserDefaults and app containers.</li>
         <li><strong>iCloud (Optional):</strong> If enabled, data syncs to your personal iCloud account using Apple's encrypted CloudKit services.</li>